jkhurdan/A11yTraining/CourseContent/AudioVideo-Live.md

 Other important considerations:
 <ul>
-  <li> Avoid using words like this or that, that refer to what visually being shown </li>
+  <li> Avoid using words like "this" or "that", which refer to what visually being shown without detail </li>
-  <li> When demonstrating how to perform functions, avoid saying things like click here.
-Rather describe what you are doing, i.e click on the home button, click on the icon that says 'remove duplicates', etc </li>
+  <li> When demonstrating how to perform functions, avoid saying things like "click here".
+Instead, describe what you are doing, i.e click on the home button, click on the icon that says 'remove duplicates', etc </li>
   <li> Avoid referring to things by color, i.e the green bar</li>
   <li> Providing PowerPoints and other presented materials ahead of time allows the student to review them prior to class</li>
 </ul>